prashantshukla-qa/prashantshukla-qa.github.io/_posts/blog/2020-02-10-js-trick-to-get-element-array-text.markdown

 _Example: Getting count or text of gooogle home page result table_

-Use following js snippet to get size or text content of the component
+Use following js snippet to get size or text content of the component in the chrome dev tool

 `$$('table.nrgt .l').map(e=>e.innerText)`